Dragon Tree (Dracaena draco)

 No pruning is required but as the older leaves die off they form a ‘skirt’ around the trunk which can be removed.
 Old flower stalks can also be cleared away by cutting a few centimetres above where the stalk emerges – take care not to damage any new buds nearby, as these are the developing new branches.

 Dragon Trees can be propagated by seed or cutting.

 Seeds should be sown shallowly into a free-draining potting mix in Spring.
 Cover the seeds with a fine layer of sand or grit.
 This will help to keep the seed in contact with the potting mix.
 Keep moist but do not water excessively and keep at a temperature of around 18-21C.

 Semi-hardwood cuttings and leafless stem sections can be rooted in spring.
-Branched sections of stem that are removed at the node can be taken at lengths as much as a metre long.
+Branched sections of a stem that are removed at the node can be taken at lengths as much as a metre long.
 Cuttings are best planted into a sandy potting mix and positioned in full sun.
 The application of bottom heat will improve the success rate.
-Taller cuttings should be staked to ensure they don’t fall and care should be taken when handling to prevent any damage to the growing tip.
+Taller cuttings should be staked to ensure they don’t fall and care should be taken when handling them to prevent any damage to the growing tip.

 Dragon Tree: Taxonomy and Naming

 Genus: Dracaena (From Greek ‘drakaina‘ meaning a female dragon – a reference to the reddish resin that exudes from the bark and leaves, supposedly resembling dragon’s blood)

 Species: draco (From Latin ‘draco’, ultimately from the ancient Greek ‘drakon’ meaning dragon)

 - and many more.

 Common names: Dragon Tree, Dragon’s Blood Tree, The Canary Island Dragon Tree, Drago.